 Expenditures: Receive deposits of various public and private grant funds that are awarded and associated with YCPC and the Mayor's Youth Initiative and will be used to pay costs associated with same.

-Last 12 months Last 12 months Spending Authority

-Revenues Expenditures as of 10/31/2021

-\$ - \$ 832.34 \$ 202,227.21
+st 12 months Revenues ast 12 months Expenditures S pending Authority as of 10/31/2021 \$ \$ 832.34 \$ 202,227.21 are booked as a negative revenue from the tax general fund line items.

 Tax Refunds - City